 Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan, you are responsible for paying the full cost of services.
+If you receive services not covered by our plan or services obtained out-ofnetwork and were not authorized, you are responsible for paying the full cost of services.
 However, before paying for the cost of the service, contact your state Medicaid office to find out if the service is covered by Medicaid.